 It’s official—Jens is in love.

-He doesn't want his new flame Julia to find out how dead broke he is, so he’s decided to sell some of the junk from Oma's basement to make some extra money.
+He doesn't want his Julia to find out how dead broke he is, so he’s decided to sell some of the junk from Oma's basement to make some extra money.

 Before you can help Jens out with this noble task, you’re going to need to know basic German numbers.